gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 Many open-source projects are single vendor projects.
 It is a handful of core developers who are developing the software.
 And these developers are on payroll at the open-source company.

 Software development is like that.
-One can contribute on the edges of the project through well defined interfaces (Terraform providers, plugins etc), but changing the core of the system requires great deal of technical and organizational knowledge.
+One can contribute on the edges of the project through well defined interfaces (Terraform providers, plugins etc) or fix an odd bug, but changing the core of the system requires great deal of technical and organizational knowledge.
 So if your software does not need integrations, or not a foundational tech like Linux or Kubernetes, chances are that contributions are just not of high enough quality, or they simply don't match the roadmap.

 #### Contributions at Gimlet

 We got a handful of nice contributions.
-Some out of the blue which humbled us, some from friends.
+Some out of the blue, which humbled us, some from friends.
 We are grateful for each and every one of those.

+These contributions though did not change our product significantly.
 The truth is though, we did not put in the time to have a clear enough roadmap, or communicate a clear enough technical guidance.
 We put the time into development.
 At our scale having a couple of internal contributors is a much safer route to product than relying on external contributors.

 We also do not need many integrations, nor our software usable in any other context than Gimlet itself.
 We are making glue between projects from the Cloud Native Landscape.
 If you are a user, you can certainly make a PR, but it is unlikely to have an ecosystem of developers around Gimlet.

 We are changing to a source-available license now, so technically you can still read the code, even file a PR to the repository.
 With a contributor agreement (CRA) in place, you can even upstream your changes.
-Why would anyone do that?
+It is fair to ask why would anyone do that now that we are not open-source?

 We think that the only sustainable contributions to open-source is the scratch your own itch ones.
 And if you itch and you fix it, you want that upstreamed.
 If the project makers are decent guys, we aim to be, practioners will not mind our license.

 ### Public Utility Software

-I touched briefly on public utility software.
-Software that truly shaped the way we do software today.
+There is a class of open-source software that run the world today.
 Those software should be open-source in our view.
 The upside is so big that our industry would shatter without them.

 Gimlet is not like these.
 Gimlet is single-purpose glue around other open-source projects.